axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p>She said it quietly.</p>
  <p class="_speakerb">If you talk to the person and the offending behavior doesn&rsquo;t change, you and your peers will likely stop giving this person <span class="_paradigm">RAD</span>s and eventually they will leave.</p>
  <p class="_speakera">Go away.
 We don&rsquo;t love you anymore</p>
- <p>The way he said it, it was a statement, an annoucement to the world.</p>
+ <p>The way he said it, it was a statement, an announcement to the world.</p>
  <p>I nearly fell off my chair when I heard that because love is at the root of having people learn new things.
 They figured all that out in a blink of an eye.</p>

 <h1>Can We Invest Like You?</h1>